Oberon00/cpptutorial/proc/types-and-vars.rst

 the reader that such an initialization is intended.
 The most prominent example for such an initialization is user input.

-You may now ask when you should use explitly typed variables vs. ``auto``.
-I recommend to use explicitily typed variables only when you want a conversion, or when you dont't initialize the variable with the ``=`` operator.
+You may now ask when you should use explicitly typed variables vs. ``auto``.
+I recommend to use explicitly typed variables only when you want a conversion, or when you dont't initialize the variable with the ``=`` operator.
 If you want to know more, I recommend reading this blog post by the prominent C++ expert Herb
 Sutter: http://herbsutter.com/2013/08/12/gotw-94-solution-aaa-style-almost-always-auto/.